 Fall 2016 Microgrant Results

-In fall of 2016, the Earthwatch Institute awarded four K-12 educators in the Greater Los Angeles region with microgrants ranging from $400 to $800 in order to develop and incorporate into their classrooms lesson plans around the Urban Resiliency Program’s citizen science projects.
+In fall of 2016, the Earthwatch Institute awarded four K-12 educators in the Greater Los Angeles region with microgrants ranging from $400 to $800 in order to develop and incorporate into their classrooms lesson plans around the Urban Resiliency Program’s community science projects.
 Tasked with creating lesson plans (available to the public) conformant to state Content Standards and usable in a public school setting, these educators have been busy documenting their progress.
 Final results and supporting lesson plans are available in blog post format on this website:

 - Anupama Mann (Rockdale Elementary Afterschool Schoolyard Design Club, Grades 1-5):

 - Report and lesson plans available here: Using Science to Design a Better Playground